-The Bank's Short-Term Financial Factor is a function of the organization's annual results in terms of return on common shareholders' equity.
-As of fiscal 2012-13, it will be based on net income after taxes and before dividends.
+The Bank's Short-Term Financial Factor is a function of the organization's annual results in terms of return on common shareholders' equity for fiscal 2012 and on net income after taxes and before dividends for fiscal 2013.

 The Sector-Based Financial Factor serves to determine the compensation of certain designated employees and is a function of the sector's before-tax net income.